globaldothealth/adtl/docs/specification.md

 * *all* - Whether all of the fields are non-null (truthy)
 * *firstNonNull* - First in the list of fields that has a non-null value
 * *list* - List of various fields
+* *set* - List of various fields, with duplicates removed

 A combinedType can have multiple fields within a `fields` key, or can specify multiple fields with a `fieldPattern` key which is a regex that is matched to the